Azure/azure-mobile-apps/docs/quickstarts/cordova/index.md

 > **Apache Cordova 8.1.2 or earlier required**
 > Apache Cordova released an incompatible change to the tool in v9.0.0.
 If you have Apache Cordova v9.0.0 or later installed, the plugin will not work, complaining of a dependency problem with the `q` module.

+> **Visual Studio Code**
+> There is an [Apache Cordova extension](https://marketplace.visualstudio.com/items?itemName=Msjsdiag.cordova-tools) for Visual Studio Code that allows you to run the application with debugging.
+Visual Studio Code is highly recommended for Apache Cordova development.

 This tutorial can be completed on either Windows or Mac systems.
 The iOS version of the app can only be run on a Mac.
 This tutorial uses Windows (with the app running on Android) only.

 > **Gradle**